nxtlytics/jenkins-controller/README.md

-# Base Jenkins Master Container
+# Base Jenkins Controller Container

 ## Building on this container